kevinsimorangkir21/kevinsimorangkir21/README.md

 <img src="https://komarev.com/ghpvc/?username=kevinsimorangkir21&label=Profile%20views&color=000000&style=flat" alt="kevinsimorangkir21" />
 </p>

-<h3 align="justify">I am currently a student majoring in Informatics Engineering.
-With various relevant experiences according to my interests, I have expertise in creating websites in communities and organizations.
-I also have expertise in creating UI and UX designs visually for desktop and mobile.
-And currently involved in the world of UI and UX design.
+<h3 align="justify">I am a graduate of Informatics Engineering with expertise in programming, data analysis, and application interface design.
+With these skills, I have applied them to several experiences such as data analysis, interface and prototype design, application and website development.
+From these experiences, I have gained skills in analysis, design, and programming.
+Currently, I am actively involved in learning and exploring technologies in the fields of data analysis, user interface design, and website development.
 </h3>